AndersSchultz/AndersSchultz.github.io/_posts/2017-7-7-Mithril-JS-Basic-Application.md

 ---
 layout: post
-title: Getting a basic webb application up and running
+title: Basic mithril web application
 ---

 ### This tutorial covers what goes into a basic web application covering all aspects of it.